videojs/http-streaming/README.md

 * Default: `true`
 * can be used as an initialization option

-When provided, 708 captions in the stream are not parsed and will not show up in text track lists or the captions menu.
+When set to `false`, 708 captions in the stream are not parsed and will not show up in text track lists or the captions menu.

 ##### overrideNative
 * Type: `boolean`